marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 ### Prompt 1.
 What are the greatest challenges to the Interaction Engine Hypothesis given the scientific findings we have covered?
 What is the most important next step for building on this theory, and why?

 ### Prompt 2.
-Linguistic information is both fundamental and completely unnecessary for ordinary turn-driven interactional exchanges.
-Argue for the fundamental role of linguistic information in the first half of your response, and for the lack of a need for linguistic information in the second half.
+Linguistic information is both fundamental to and completely unnecessary for ordinary turn-driven interactional exchanges.
+Argue for the fundamental role of linguistic information in the first half of your response and for the lack of a need for linguistic information in the second half.

 ### Grading

 A top-scoring essay will:

 - Thoroughly and accurately cover the relevant literature that we have reviewed in the course (minimally six papers),
 - Refer to findings and/or phenomena from multiple cultural groups, language types, interactional settings, and/or methods,
 - Use clear and persuasive argumentation with at least two specific examples to support the arguments,
-- Include at least one original figure and/or table
+- Include at least one original figure and/or table,
 - Draw independent and original conclusions synthesizing the relevant course content and class discussions, and
-- Be typo-free and easy to understand
+- Be typo-free and easy to understand.

 ## Science communication (up to 7 points)